Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Panic Ability"
 		{
 			// Enable this ability.
-			// Note: This setting does not affect the "Panic Hit" setting.
+			// Note: This setting does not affect the "Ghost Hit" setting.
 			// --
 			// 0: OFF
+			// 1: ON, the Super Tank can start panic events when a survivor is nearby.
+			// 2: ON, the Super Tank can start panic events periodically.
+			// 3: ON, the Super Tank can do both.
+			"Ability Enabled"				"0"

+			// Display a message whenever the ability activate/deactivate.
+			// --
+			// 0: OFF
 			// 1: ON
-			"Ability Enabled"				"0"
+			"Ability Message"				"0"

 			// The Super Tank has 1 out of this many chances to trigger the ability.
 			// --